-Specializations allow students to group at least three elective courses that relate to a particular theme.
+Each student creates a specialization area by completing at least three courses that are linked thematically.
+Specializations may center on an issue, region, or skill set.
 Students are required to complete at least one specialization but may also choose to complete a second specialization.
+Students have considerable latitude in the design of their selected specialization area, but must have it approved by the GFTEI degree director.
+Students choosing to complete a graduate Certificate may use three of those Certificate classes to form a specialization.

-Students have considerable latitude in the design of their selected specialization area(s).
-Examples of specializations that students have pursued recently include international political economy, international business, economic development policy, energy and environment, the political economy of Africa, China, the European Union, or Latin America, international security, quantitative analysis, and qualitative methods.
-Students must secure approval from the GFTEI Degree Director when selecting elective courses to complete their chosen specialization area(s).
+Examples of specializations that students have pursued recently include international political economy, international business, economic development policy, energy and environment, the political economy of Africa, China, the European Union, or Latin America, security and economic crime, quantitative analysis and forecasting, and qualitative methods.